 Eritrea is a narrow strip of a country in northeast Africa.
 There are tensions with Ethiopia over bordertowns and skirmishes with other neighboring countries at times so pay attention to current events.
+As of July 2018, a peace treaty with Ethiopia has been agreed to, so we can only hope for the best.
 Generally the country has gone backwards over the last decade with many fleeing and infrastructure faltering.
 Tourist numbers are very low these days.

 Eritrea is proudly independent following Italian withdrawal after WW2 and a long war against Ethiopia which was essentially given the land by the British following the Italian withdrawal.